Thursday of Week 3 of Lent – Gospel

 If Satan also is divided against himself, how will his kingdom stand?

 If the answer is by God’s power, why should they make an exception of Jesus?
 And, if it is by God’s power (the only other alternative) that Jesus liberates people from evil powers, then they should know that God’s Kingdom, God’s reign has come among them.
-Far from being an accomplice, Jesus is the “stronger man” who is driving Satan from all his strongholds.
+Far from being an accomplice, Jesus is the “strong man” who is driving Satan from all his strongholds.

 Both readings today urge us to listen carefully to God speaking to us in our lives.
-Let us not be blinded by prejudice of any kind, which might prevent us from recognising the signs, or the voice, or the hand of God in people and experiences we encounter during any ordinary day.
+Let us not be blinded by prejudice of any kind, which might prevent us from recognising the signs, the voice, or the hand of God in people and experiences we encounter during any ordinary day.